Heartbyte

 • Every question routed to sales

-Real partnership isn't a slogan on the About page.
-It's a pattern of behaviour.
-It's whether they flag problems you didn't see.
-It's whether they push back when you ask for something that would hurt your business.
-It's whether they stay involved after go-live without an invoice attached.
-None of those things are in the contract.
-That's exactly the point — a partner does them anyway.
+Real partnership isn't a line on the About page.
+It shows up in what they do: whether they flag problems you didn't see, whether they push back when you ask for something that would hurt your business, whether they stay involved after go-live without an invoice attached.
+None of that is in the contract.
+A partner does it anyway.
+That's the whole point.

 The Business Cost of Vendor Thinking

 This isn't a philosophical problem.
-The vendor-versus-partner distinction shows up on your balance sheet.
-It shows up in your operational capacity.
-It shows up in how much time your internal team spends managing the relationship instead of running the business.
+The vendor-versus-partner difference shows up on your balance sheet, in how much your team can actually get done, and in how much time they spend managing the vendor instead of running the business.

 What the vendor model quietly costs you: